 Resources to help members of the Jewish community cope with economic and career distress

-Connect to Care remains committed to helping members of the Westchester Jewish Community who are having difficulties with employment maximize their opportunities.
+Connect to Care is committed to helping members of the Westchester Jewish Community who are experiencing difficulties with employment, maximize their opportunities.

-CONNECT TO CARE at Westchester Jewish Community Services is a multifaceted approach.
+CONNECT TO CARE at Westchester Jewish Community Services is a multifaceted approach to dealing with job loss.
 The staff helps people maximize their chances for success in the career search.
 Professionals from WJCS, FEGS and NYLAG are on-site to provide legal assistance, financial, emotional and spiritual counseling as well as individual career counseling sessions to clients, all free of charge.

-WJCS' CONNECT TO CARE Center offers FREE DAILY WORKSHOPS on topics related to career search, family economics and personal support.
-For workshops the week of May 13, click here.
-For workshops the week of May 20, click here.
+WJCS' CONNECT TO CARE Center offers free workshops and individual assistance by appointment on topics related to career search, family economics and personal support.
+To view the schedule for the month of March 2015, click here.

 Sylvia Davi, Administrative Assistant